So, unless you’re living under a rock . . .

 Are essential oils safe?

 So, er, this is what I wanted to talk to you about.
-My personal opinion is that essential oils are very beneficial, but because they are so powerful they need to be used with wisdom.
+My personal opinion is that essential oils are often beneficial, but because they are so powerful they need to be used with wisdom.

 Here’s how I see it: When I was a girl, my mom didn’t teach me to cook by handing me a steak knife and heading out for a relaxing afternoon at the movies.
 Though I may have succeeded in making lunch, I may have made some unwise decisions in the process.
 Instead, she worked alongside me, teaching me to properly use each kitchen tool in different situations.